Grandparents caring for grandchildren: Impacts on health and wellbeing

 - For the ten countries to be examined, how do family policies vary, and how are these variations in policy related to observed diversity in the levels of involvement of grandparents with their grandchildren?

-The methodology we are using combines multivariate analysis of Census data and other international data sets on older people, and policy analysis.
-The researchers aim to devise a typology of grandparenting to gain theoretical insights into the relationship between public policy and grandparenting roles across the ten countries.
+The methodology used combined multivariate analysis of Census data and other international data sets on older people, and policy analysis.
+The researchers developed a typology of grandparenting to gain theoretical insights into the relationship between public policy and grandparenting roles across the ten countries.

-Preliminary findings from the study were presented at a seminar on the 28th June 2012 at Europe House, 32 Smith Square, London SW1P 3EU.
+Preliminary findings from the study were presented at a seminar on the 28th June 2012 at Europe House, Westminster.

 For further information about the project, contact:

-or Karen Glaser, Reader at the Institute of Gerontology, Kings College London email@example.com
+or Dr Karen Glaser, Reader at the Institute of Gerontology, Kings College London email@example.com

 College Institute of Gerontology http://www.kcl.ac.uk/sspp/departments/sshm/geront/index.aspx